TaP: A Taxonomy-Guided Framework for Automated and Scalable Preference Data Generation: Preference Dataset Curation

 \subsection{Fine-grained Preference Annotation}

-We employ multiple LLMs to conduct preference annotation for each pairwise combination of selected responses to a given prompt.
-Specifically, we utilize GPT-4 alongside five high-performing open-source LLMs: Qwen2-72B-Instruct, Command R+, Mistral-Large-Instruct-2407, Llama-3.1-70B-Instruct, and Deepseek V2.5.\footnote{Due to the high cost of using GPT-4 for preference annotation, it is used only to annotate pairwise responses to prompts it generates.
-In contrast, annotations for responses to DeepSeek-V2 prompts are handled by open-source LLMs.}
+We employ multiple LLMs to perform preference annotations for each pairwise combination of selected responses to a given prompt.
+Rather than relying on a single model, each response pair is annotated by at least five different LLMs.
+Specifically, we use GPT-4 together with five high-performing open-source LLMs, including Qwen2-72B-Instruct, Command R+, Mistral-Large-Instruct-2407, Llama-3.1-70B-Instruct, and DeepSeek V2.5, to generate independent preference judgments for all pairwise comparisons.\footnote{Due to the high cost of using GPT-4 for preference annotation, we use it only to annotate response pairs for prompts it generates.
+In contrast, response pairs for prompts generated by DeepSeek-V2 are annotated by open-source LLMs.}

-For preference annotation, we adopt a pairwise comparison approach, wherein LLMs are prompted to choose the preferred response between two alternatives, rather than assigning independent scores to each response as in pointwise grading.
+For preference annotation, we adopt a pairwise comparison approach, wherein LLMs choose the preferred response between two alternatives, rather than assigning independent scores to each response as in pointwise grading.
 Our preliminary experiments indicate that pointwise grading often fails to distinguish subtle differences between similar responses, frequently assigning them identical scores.
-Despite its higher annotation cost, pairwise comparison is employed to obtain more precise preference annotations.
+Despite its higher annotation cost, we employ pairwise comparison to obtain more precise preference annotations.
 In this approach, we present two responses to LLMs and ask them to score each one across four dimensions: relevance, correctness, clarity, and completeness.
 These dimensions facilitate a comprehensive assessment of response quality.
 The resulting scores can be used to train fine-grained reward models, which in turn enhance control over LLM-generated responses by assigning weights to rewards from different fine-grained reward models during RLHF \citep{DBLP:conf/nips/WuHSDSASOH23}.
 The prompt used for pairwise comparison is provided in Figure~\ref{fig:response_eval_prompt} of Appendix~\ref{subsec:appendix_prompts}.
-Additionally, to mitigate position bias during pairwise comparison \citep{DBLP:conf/acl/WangLCCZLCKLLS24}, we adopt the Balanced Position Calibration strategy, which involves conducting an additional comparison with the positions of the two responses swapped.
+Additionally, to mitigate position bias in pairwise comparison, where LLMs tend to assign higher scores to the response appearing in a particular position (e.g., the first or second slot), we adopt the Balanced Position Calibration strategy \citep{DBLP:conf/acl/WangLCCZLCKLLS24}, which involves conducting an additional comparison with the positions of the two responses swapped.